jhohing/Airline_Delay_Analysis/README.md

  Most delays happens in the month of Febuary,June,January and March Flights are mostly on-time in the month of september and October Weather is primary reason for cancellations
- 62% of flights are on time, 36% of flights are delayed; 1% are cancelled.
+ 62% of flights are on time, 36% of flights are delayed; 1% are cancelled

                                 AIRLINES ANALYSIS SUMMARY